Ezequiel Zamora: Federal War

 During the preliminary actions for taking the square on 10 January 1860, Zamora was shot in the head, which caused his death.
 The cause of his death remains a mystery.
 Some say that the bullet came from his own side, obeying orders from Falcón and Guzmán Blanco.
 His unexpected passing changed the positive direction of the war for the Federalists, and resulted in a loss.
 For many, he was considered the most important popular leader of 19th-century Venezuela, and his remains rest in the National Pantheon in Caracas.

 Legacy

 In 2001, a new land reform program, under President Hugo Chávez, Mission Zamora, was named after Ezequiel Zamora.

 Ezequiel Zamora was portrayed by Alexander Solórzano in the 2009 film Zamora: tierra y hombres libres.

+Emotional life

+Zamora was engaged to Viviana González.
+They had a child, Nicolás Zamora González.
+He married Estefanía Falcón Zavarce, sister of the military and political leader Crisóstomo Falcón on July 4, 1856.
+They resided in Coro with their adopted children.